-Other revenue for the three months ended March 31, 2015 decreased by 2 percent compared to the same period of 2014.
-The year-over-year decrease was primarily due to a decline in listings-based revenue of \$16 million, partially offset by an increase in fees revenue of \$12 million.
+Other revenue for the three months ended March 31, 2016 decreased \$85 million, or 39 percent, compared to the same period of 2015, attributable to a decline in fees and listings-based revenue of \$75 million and \$10 million, respectively.
+The decline in fees revenue was primarily due to the completion of recognition of deferred revenue under the TIPLA with Alibaba Group in which we recognized \$69 million in the three months ended March 31, 2015.